ComradeWolfskii/FGC-projects/README.md

 # FGC-projects
 A repository for the projects we do on FGC guilded server.
-It will contain all of my submissions for the projects.
+It will contain all of the submissions from the server